Never Trust a Happy Song

 Never Trust a Happy Song is the debut album by American indie rock band Grouplove.
 It was released on September 5, 2011 through Canvasback/Atlantic Records.
-The album garnered a positive reception but critics were divided on the band's musicianship and content being similar to other bands.
+The album garnered a positive reception, though critics were divided on the band's musicianship and derivation of other bands.
 Never Trust a Happy Song peaked at number 75 on the Billboard 200 and spawned four singles: "Colours", "Tongue Tied", "Lovely Cup" and "Itchin' on a Photograph".
-The album was given a Gold certification by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 copies.
+The album received gold certification by the Recording Industry Association of America (RIAA), signifying sales of at least 500,000 copies.

 Reception

 Never Trust a Happy Song received generally positive reviews from music critics, but found the band too similar to bands like MGMT, Passion Pit, fun., and The Killers, in terms of lyrics and instrumentation.
 This included Caroline Sullivan, writing for The Guardian, who found some of the content too similar to other bands but praised the minor intricacies in tracks like "Chloe", "Spun" and "Naked Kids": "What it lacks in originality it makes up for in sweet vibes, which may not keep Grouplove going for ever [sic], but is enough for the moment."
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on 14 reviews.
 On the positive side, AllMusic journalist Matt Colla praised the band's musicianship for being technically sound and expressive in its genre-mashing, concluding that "Ultimately, Grouplove's Never Trust a Happy Song is a cohesive if ramshackle crowd-pleaser, full of melodic double-lead vocals, handclaps, ringing electric guitars, and staccato synth parts that tips a hat to '80s dance-rock while still retaining the band's obvious love of experimental '60s folk-rock."
 David Menconi of Spin praised the album's production for carrying exuberant energy to match its happy-go-lucky content, saying that "For all its youthful pathos, Never Trust a Happy Song evokes pop colors bright enough to glow at tempos just short of manic -- even "Slow" doesn't stay that way for long."